Will self-service kiosks improve preventive care?

 The increasing focus on wellness and prevention means the industry will likely see more retailers offer preventive services to help lower costs, improve access and ease primary care shortages, according to Healthcare Design magazine.

-Despite the growing popularity--Walmart and Sam's Club deployed 2,500 such machines in U.S. stores in April--the self-service health koisks raise privacy concerns, FierceHealthIT previously noted.
+Despite the growing popularity--Walmart and Sam's Club deployed 2,500 such machines in U.S. stores in April--the self-service health kiosks raise privacy concerns, FierceHealthIT previously noted.

 Moreover, some industry experts and physicians worry the do-it-yourself tests can do more harm than good, as results without professional medical interpretation could scare patients.